 Welcome to my another trip report from the past!

-It all started when I was asked whether would I like to go along to U.S, of course I can't say no!
-At that time, I was still in the secondary school so going on a holiday was a bonus.
+It all started when I was asked whether would I like to go along to the U.S, of course, I can't say no!
+At that time, I was still in secondary school so going on a holiday was a bonus.
 The airline was not picked by me, but it didn't matter because United Airlines was new to me as most of my flights before this was with Singapore Airlines.
-Always good to try something else for a change, but after flying Hong Kong to San Francisco, I wasn't looking forward to the upcoming flights then, it was that bad the service and not to mention the lack of entertainment on board United Airlines's Boeing 747-400.
+Always good to try something else for a change, but after flying Hong Kong to San Francisco, I wasn't looking forward to the upcoming flights then, it was that bad the service and not to mention the lack of entertainment onboard United Airlines's Boeing 747-400.

 N196UA spotted at the desert waiting to be scrapped

 During its golden days!

 In addition to this U.S, I went to Canada with United's A319 and A320 and flew to Las Vegas before spending time in Los Angeles and then the last stop at San Francisco before heading home.
 It was a fun 3 weeks and time ended too quick for my liking.

 Las Vegas is definitely one of my favourite cities, well known for its casino activities as slots machines and all that can be found almost everywhere even at the airport itself!
 I remember walking around, being underaged, was tempted to play with the slot machine but I was told many times that I was too young to play.
 So now that I am much older, perhaps I could try my luck when I return there one day.
 Las Vegas in the 1990s and now - 20 years difference, is a quite a while and of course, its more modernise now with lots more buildings compared to the golden days.